-Please see information published by the College in regard to minimum requirements for BYOD devices.
-These minimum requirements take account of current rules in regard to SACE Online exam requirements and NAPLAN Online testing.
+Please see information published by the College regarding minimum requirements for BYOD devices.
+These minimum requirements take account of current rules regarding SACE Online exam requirements and NAPLAN Online testing.

 Students are required to bring their device to school fully charged.
 Devices must be clearly labelled for identification.